-(Mark One) ☑ OUARTERLY RI EPORT PURSHANT TO SECTI ON 13 OR 15(d) OF THE SE CCURITIES EXCHANGE ACT OF 1934 - Qominizmen m he quarterly period ended Ju 1010 OR ☐ TRANSITION RI EPORT PURSUANT TO SECTI ECURITIES EXCHANGE ACT OF 1934 C Commission File Number: 001 -40881 Py xis Oncology - v, Inc. • ame of Registrant as Specified Delaware (State or other jurisdiction of incorporation or organization) 83-1160910 (I.R.S.
-Employer Identification No.) ( 150 Cambridgepark Drive Cambridge, Massachusetts Address of principal executive offices) 02140 (Zip Code) Registrant's tele phone number, including are a code: (617) 221-9059 Securities registere d pursuant to Section 12(b) of the Act : e of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$ 0.001 per share PYXS Nasdaq Global Select Market y Section 13 or 15(d) of the Securities Exchange Act of 1934 dur and (2) has been subject to such filing requirements for the past e Data File required to be submitted pursuant to Rule 405 of Reggistrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ ulation er, a non-accelerated filer, smaller reporting company, or an emerging company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company X Emerging growth company X wth company, indicate by check mark standards provided pursuant to Section use the extended transition period for complying with any new or r Indicate by check r nark whether the registrant is a shell c company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 15, 2 022, the registrant had 32,834,561 sha ares of common stock, \$0.001 par value per share, outstanding.
+(Mark One)

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2023

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number: 001-40881

+Pyxis Onco (Exact Name of Registrant as

+Delaware 83-1160910

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+321 Harrison Avenue

+02118 (Zip Code)

+Registrant's telephone number, including area code: (617) 221-9059

+Securities registered pursuant to Section 12(b) of the Act:

+Boston, Massachusetts

+(Address of principal executive offices)

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share PYXS Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company $\times$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of May 10, 2023, the registrant had 38,245,287 shares of common stock, \$0.001 par value per share, outstanding.